georgepapagapitos/prim-proper-props/README.md

 ### Remove a guest

-Allow the user to remove a guest from the list by adding a `Delete` button to teach row in the table and removing them from the database.
+Allow the user to remove a guest from the list by adding a `Delete` button to each row in the table and removing them from the database.

 ### Create a Guest Component